Reauthorize the Temporary Assistance for Needy Families (TANF) Block Grant

 Urge your Members of Congress to enact a long-term, substantive reauthorization of the Temporary Assistance for Needy Families (TANF) program.

 As part of welfare reform, Congress created TANF in 1996 to replace the prevailing federal cash assistance program, Aid to Families with Dependent Children (AFDC).
 Administered by the U.S. Department of Health and Human Services (HHS) Administration for Children and Families (ACF), TANF provides states with flexible funding for programs aimed at promoting stability, family preservation, and access to employment among low-income households with children.

-TANF is an entitlement to states and is not subject to the annual appropriations process.
-The program has been funded at $16.5 billion since its inception.
-Although TANF is a partnership between the federal government and states, the following states partner with counties to operate the program: California, Colorado, Minnesota, New Jersey, New York, North Carolina, North Dakota, Ohio, Virginia and Wisconsin.
-Additionally, Montgomery County, Maryland operates TANF.
+Although TANF is a partnership between the federal government and states, nine states representing 55 percent of total participants delegate TANF administration, including MOE requirements, to counties: California, Colorado, Minnesota, New Jersey, New York, North Carolina, North Dakota, Ohio and Virginia.
+Montgomery County, Maryland also operates TANF.

-- TANF provides funding to states to help families reduce welfare dependency and allows states to design and implement the program according to their needs.
-Counties that operate TANF have a direct stake in the program because they share administrative costs and may also fund part of the state MOE requirements.
-Additionally, sanctions that are imposed on the state for failure to meet program requirements are often passed down to counties.
+Counties that operate TANF have a direct stake in the program because they share administrative costs and may also fund part of the state MOE requirements

-TANF reauthorization should provide greater state flexibility in determining which activities count towards “work activities.”
-For example, states should be allowed to count higher education as a “work activity.”
+TANF reauthorization should provide states greater flexibility in determining which activities count as “work activities.”
+For example, states should be allowed to count higher education as a “work activity”

-TANF funding should be increased annually by an amount commensurate with the rate of inflation to ensure that the program’s actual value does not decrease each year.
+TANF funding should increase annually commensurate with the rate of inflation to ensure that the program’s actual value does not erode over time